ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Started todo list

 **Thoughts:** Feeling a lot faster and comfortable with starting projects.
 Such as installing with npm, setting everything up, basic html and css.
 Things like that

+### Day 57: August 17, 2021

+**Today's Progress**: Worked on todo list

+**Thoughts:** Made the tab switching logic in a snap, now working on the add task logic.
+Taking notes from my library project